Tips for Choosing the Right Windows

 What are the tips for selecting windows for your home—either a new construction or replacements?
 Mt.
 Pleasant is here to help you select the best quality without breaking the bank.

 - First, evaluate the condition of your windows.
 In some cases, a little caulk or weather stripping is all it takes.
-Maybe storm windows are an easy solution—especially for historic homes where you want to keep the original windows intact for character
+Maybe storm windows are an easy solution—especially for historic homes where you want to keep the original windows intact for

 - Does your window have single pane glass?
 Is it poorly fitting?
 If your windows leak water, cause humidity problems, or incur pest infestations, a replacement is likely the way to go.
 Contact an expert, such as the team at Mt.
-Pleasant for a professional
+Pleasant for

 - See any cracks, rot, or other damage to the windowpanes, frames or sills?